department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/family-members.md

 <div class="action-bar">
   <div class="row">
     <div class="small-12 columns">
       <a class="usa-button-primary va-button-primary" href="/vocational-rehab-and-employment/apply-vre/">Apply for VR&amp;E Benefits</a>
     </div>
   </div>
 </div>

-As a family member of a Veteran with a service-connected disability, you may have had to put your career and personal goals on hold because of the important support role you play.
-If the Veteran in your family qualifies for Vocational Rehabilitation and Employment (VR&amp;E) benefits, you may be able to receive vocational and educational counseling and assistance, so you can return to work or school and still provide the care that’s needed.
+As the family member of a disabled Servicemember or Veteran, you may have had to put your career and personal goals on hold because of the important support role you play.
+If the Servicemember or Veteran in your family qualifies for Vocational Rehabilitation and Employment (VR&amp;E) benefits, you may be able to get vocational (job) and educational counseling too.
+Find out if you qualify for counseling to help you return to work or school while still providing the care the Servicemember or Veteran needs.
 </div>

 <div class="call-out" markdown="1">

-### Am I eligible for VR&amp;E counseling?
+### Can I get VR&amp;E counseling?

-You may be able to get VR&amp;E benefits if at least 1 of these is true:
+You may qualify for VR&amp;E benefits if at least 1 of these is true:

-- You're the dependent of a Veteran and you're eligible for a VA education benefit, **or**
+- You're the dependent of a Veteran, and you qualify for a VA education benefit, **or**
 - Your spouse or parent has been listed as Missing in Action for more than 90 days, captured in the line of duty by a hostile force, or detained or interred by a foreign government or power, **or**
 - You're the child of a Vietnam War Veteran, and you've been diagnosed with spina bifida and other specified birth defects